Parks and open spaces opportunities:

 |Promenade Park, Maldon||Riverside Park, Burnham-on-Crouch||All other District parks and open spaces|

-One of the regions premier and most loved venues, known for hosting the world-famous Maldon Mud Race, Classic Car Shows and the Smoke and Fire Festival.
+One of the regions premier and most loved venues, known for hosting the world-famous Maldon Mud Race, Maldon Fantasia and Classic Car Shows.

 The Park can attract over 30,000 visitors in single weekend and offers a range of free and paid attractions.

-Concessions are available from just £37 per day off peak.
+Concessions are available from just £70 per day.